 “Books are the best friends.”
 I read it hundreds of times.
 But, it was in the last decade, when I actually understood the meaning of it.
 I was always a bookworm.
 Before 2011, all I read were academic material and reference books.
-My journey as a reader started in 2012, when I started reading the first book “The way of the Samurai- Yamamoto Tsunetomo”.
-I didn’t have the courage to go and ask for a book of 500 bucks.
-I explored the link and wrote it on papers.
-Obviously, that’s something I can never forget, and that’s when my craze began.
+My journey as a reader started in 2012 when I started reading the first book “The Way of the Samurai- Yamamoto Tsunetomo”.
+I didn’t find the sense of going to Mom and asking for a book for 500 bucks, as it was recommended by one of my dear friends.
+For me, books were a luxury and I’ve decided that I’ll spend on such luxuries when I will have a princely sum in my pockets.
+I explored the link and wrote an entire book on paper.
+I know that was a bit crazy move.
+Obviously, that’s something I can never forget, and that’s when my craze began for reading.

 Yes, I still have that copy with one chapter missing that wasn’t available on the link.
-Amazingly it was a Samsung Corby txt with me and I couldn’t save the book.
-It was all my summer thing of 2011, I still keep reading that book, everytime I feel lost.
+Amazingly, I had a Samsung Corby text with me at that time and I couldn’t save the book.
+It was all my summer thing of 2011, I still keep reading that book whenever I feel lost.

-There has been no turning back since then, I have finished reading my 100th book in 2018 with my usual travel.
-My serious apologies to all the writers whom I read but wasn’t able to puchase their books of inspiring plots.
+There has been no turning back since then, I have finished reading my 100th book in 2017 over my usual back-and-forth way to college.
+My serious apologies to all the writers whom I read, but wasn’t able to purchase their books of inspiring plots.
 I always preferred books over people, because stories literally stick.

 I am still unable to understand the reason behind my connection with stories.
-There were moments of happiness, romance, feeling all blues and butterflies, and literally sobbing for hours, just because the characters of the story I was reading were upset.
+There were moments of happiness, romance, feeling all blues and butterflies, and literally sobbing for hours, just because the characters of the story I was reading were upset or had some setbacks.

-Today, I proudly say that writing is my love, books are an inspiration to give new perspective to my thought process; and it’s ink of the feelings that help me manage my emotions.
+Today, I proudly say that writing is my love, books are an inspiration to give new perspective to my thought process, and it’s the ink of the feelings that help me manage my emotions.

 - The Noticer – Andy Andrews

-For over 6 months now, I start and end my day with nook in hand.
-Amazon Kindle, ebooks and the PDF versions played a huge role in my life.
-Now, I started adding hard copies to my library, though the collection is way less than that of Google Drive, I am commited to make it equal.
+For over 2 years now, I have started and ended my day with a nook or now a physical book in hand.
+Amazon Kindle, ebooks, and PDF versions played a huge role in my life.
+Now, I started adding hard copies to my library, though the collection is way less than that of Google Drive, I am committed to making it equal.

-For now, I urge everyone to write for atleast some days.
-As, writing is the best form to let you empty your heart and mind.
-If you don’t want to write but consider someone to write it, you can discuss your story with me, I will try my best to pen it down.
+For now, I urge everyone to write for at least a few days.
+As writing is the best form to let you empty your heart and mind.
+If you don’t want to write, but consider someone to write it, you can discuss your story with me, I will try my best to pen it down.